 My name is Renekarl Paradela.
 Most people call me Ricky.

 I’m a Filipino-American writer, musician, and endurance athlete based in San Francisco.
 I work at an infusion pharmacy.
-I run to work most mornings — 3.2 miles uphill.
-On weekends I train in the open water at Aquatic Park and do track at Kezar Stadium.
+I run to work most mornings.
 In September 2026 I’m racing Ironman 70.3 Santa Cruz.
 In December I’m running 100K alone — no race bib, no event, just a goal I gave myself.

 I’m also writing a memoir.

 It’s called Nomad Heart.
 It began in spring 2017 when my son Zeus was turning 14 and I sat down to write him a birthday letter and couldn’t get past two words.
 Everything I tried to say felt like a lie.
-I didn’t believe it yet myself.
 So I started a project: 100,000 words, whatever it took, until I could write one honest sentence to my son.
 That project became a road.
-The road became six years living out of my car — crossing America, nearly dying more than once in two weeks in late 2016, fracturing my skull on a pharmacy floor in 2020, returning to the Philippines after sixteen years.
-There I finally knew my son, formed a band, played the biggest show of my life with Zeus filming from the side of the stage, and ran out of money.
+The road became six years living out of my car — crossing America, nearly dying, fracturing my skull on a pharmacy floor in 2020, returning to the Philippines after years to form a band.

-I came back to San Francisco alone with a finished album and a book that is the longest letter I ever wrote.
+I came back to San Francisco alone with an album and a book that is the longest letter I ever wrote.

 Zeus is 22.
 The dedication reads: For Zeus.
 In case you ever want to understand why.